Rich The Kid Needs Help: "How I'm Gonna Explain 2020 To My Kids?"

 Rich x Help

 Kid jumped on Instagram this weekend with a major plea.
-The hip-hop entertainer shared pics of himself clocking in daddy duties with his son and asked how he could explain the year to his children.
+The hip-hop entertainer shared pics of himself clocking in daddy duties with his son and asked how he could explain the year to his children with the current protests stemming from racism.

 “How I’m gonna explain 2020 to my kids?” -Rich The Kid’s Instagram